rubin-dp0/tutorial-notebooks/README.md

 ## Looking for the DP0.1 tutorial notebooks?

+DP0.1 was deprecated and is no longer available.

-Find them in this archived repository: [tutorial-notebooks-dp01-archive](https://github.com/rubin-dp0/tutorial-notebooks-dp01-archive).
+Although they cannot be executed, the tutorial notebooks can still be found in this archived repository: [tutorial-notebooks-dp01-archive](https://github.com/rubin-dp0/tutorial-notebooks-dp01-archive).